bwright23ou/watkins-demo/pages/about.md

 The template repository features four objects from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital).
 Featured image by [JJ Ying on Unsplash](https://unsplash.com/photos/WmnsGyaFnCQ).

+## Edits
+Here's some edits to my project's About page.